paulschick/meteorite-tracker/notes/caching/interceptor-caching.md

 - use rxjs pipe method to chain on rxjs operations to the observable
 - use tap to get access to the observable
 - pass into an if statement
-  - if the response is an instance of HttpResponse, then log to console and add the response to the cache with the cacheService's put method
+  - See if the response was passed in as an HttpResponse
+  - If so, add to the cache with the put method on the cacheService

+### Provide in a Module

+This will be imported and added to the providers array of the Core Module.